 N Booth Memorial Tpke / Main St is a densely urban neighborhood (based on population density) located in Queens, New York.

-N Booth Memorial Tpke / Main St real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and single-family homes.
+N Booth Memorial Tpke / Main St real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and townhomes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the N Booth Memorial Tpke / Main St neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the N Booth Memorial Tpke / Main St neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built before 1940.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

 In addition, the N Booth Memorial Tpke / Main St neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 30,973 persons per square mile in the neighborhood, it is more packed with people than 97.2% of the nation's neighborhoods.
-Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
-What many people don't realize is that most of America's premier vacation locations are also very walkable.
-The N Booth Memorial Tpke / Main St neighborhood is among the top 5% of American neighborhoods in terms of walkability.
+Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
+To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
+And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the N Booth Memorial Tpke / Main St neighborhood is one of the most walkable neighborhoods in America.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-In the N Booth Memorial Tpke / Main St neighborhood, 40.0% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 26.7% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (16.9%), and 16.4% in executive, management, and professional occupations.
+In the N Booth Memorial Tpke / Main St neighborhood, 34.5% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 27.1% of the residents employed.
+Other residents here are employed in executive, management, and professional occupations (25.2%), and 13.3% in clerical, assistant, and tech support occupations.

-In the N Booth Memorial Tpke / Main St neighborhood in Queens, NY, residents most commonly identify their ethnicity or ancestry as Asian (65.2%).
-There are also a number of people of South American ancestry (15.2%), and residents who report Italian roots (1.9%), and some of the residents are also of Dominican ancestry (1.8%), along with some Russian ancestry residents (1.1%), among others.
-In addition, 64.7% of the residents of this neighborhood were born in another country.
+In the N Booth Memorial Tpke / Main St neighborhood in Queens, NY, residents most commonly identify their ethnicity or ancestry as Asian (71.1%).
+There are also a number of people of South American ancestry (11.8%), and residents who report Dominican roots (1.6%), and some of the residents are also of Italian ancestry (1.5%), along with some Russian ancestry residents (1.3%), among others.
+In addition, 68.3% of the residents of this neighborhood were born in another country.

-Here most residents (36.9%) drive alone in a private automobile to get to work.
-In addition, quite a number also ride the bus to get to work (21.7%) and 20.5% of residents also take the train for their daily commute.
+Here most residents (38.4%) drive alone in a private automobile to get to work.
+In addition, quite a number also take the train to get to work (21.4%) and 18.8% of residents also ride the bus for their daily commute.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.

 Analytics built by: Location, Inc.